paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 **(b) Protection of transmission contracts** Nothing in this chapter confers on the Commission the authority to require an electric utility or person to convert to tradable or financial rights—

-(1) firm transmission rights described in subsection (a) of this section; or
+(1) firm transmission rights described in subsection (a); or

-(2) firm transmission rights obtained by exercising contract or tariff rights associated with the firm transmission rights described in subsection (a) of this section.
+(2) firm transmission rights obtained by exercising contract or tariff rights associated with the firm transmission rights described in subsection (a).

 <a id="section-824s"></a>